azurepocmain/fabricpocmain.github.io/articles/spark_job_livy_notebook_runtime_evaluation_api_invocations.md

 It is important to highlight that all runtime instances below utilize the same Spark transformation via API, where the parameters are transmitted within the JSON payload of the request body.
 _______________________________________________________________________________________

-**Livy Job Runtime Metrics**
+**Livy Job Runtime Metrics:**

-The total execution duration of the Livy job was recorded at an efficient `2 minutes and 46` seconds as we can see below.
+The total execution duration of the Livy job was recorded at an efficient `2 minutes and 46 seconds` as we can see below.
 ![image](https://github.com/user-attachments/assets/b302d484-b98f-456a-aa5d-2fe05912cb58)

 The Livy job was stored in a Fabric Lakehouse and incorporated the following code snippet.
 Note how the `argparse` library and the `argparse.ArgumentParser()` function are utilized to capture the input